-- Currently, 19,500 children, 53 per cent girls and 46 per cent boys, are enrolled in formal schools from an eligible population (6-17yrs) of 24,594.
+- Currently, 18,493 children, 53 per cent girls and 46 per cent boys, are enrolled in formal schools from an eligible population (6-17yrs) of 24,594.
 To further the quality of basic education, school expansion, class formation planning, the development of physical infrastructure, together with investment in teaching and supervision practices are seeking to address barriers to enrolment and retention.
-To compliment formal education, over 1,000 students are enrolled in non-formal education programmes.
-While 3,500 youth have access to skills training opportunities in the camp, the establishment of quality, relevant, flexible and diverse pathways to certified post-basic and tertiary level learning opportunities is a priority. - A total of 110 refugees from the camp have earned the DAFI scholarships and are studying in Jordanian Universities.
+To compliment formal education, UNICEF runs non-formal education programmes, where over 840 students are enrolled.
+While over 4,400 children benefit from learning support services at the Makani centres and 3,500 youth have access to skills training opportunities in the camp, the establishment of quality, relevant, flexible and diverse pathways to certified post-basic and tertiary level learning opportunities is a priority.
+UNICEF is also implementing Early Childhood programme, which has been integrated in the Makanis benefitting over 1,330 children.
+To further enhance education, the first inclusive playground was recently opened in Zaatari.
+Currently, 770 students with disabilities are being supported through ten resource rooms, shadow teachers, individual academic support, visual and hearing aids. - A total of 110 refugees from the camp have earned the DAFI scholarships and are studying in Jordanian Universities.